 Here is a quick Google trend chart of ‘beard oil’:

-Also as further affirmation, here is a Google trends chart of ‘grow a beard’:
+Also as a further affirmation, here is a Google trends chart of ‘grow a beard’:

 I am by no means saying that the beard is going to go completely away.